Tap/Click ‘find listings’ for a detailed search – or just have a browse.

 The remains of a Temple of Mithras, the Persian god of light and truth, stands near what is left of the Roman fort of Brocolitia, or Carrawburgh, on the route of Hadrian's Wall.
 It was built in the 3rd century and subsequently desecrated, probably by Christians.
 There was once another temple nearby, dedicated to Coventina, a local water goddess, and a nymphaeum – a monument dedicated to nymphs - but nothing is to be seen of these now.

-Situated in a beautiful, but defensive, spot on the south bank of the river Eamont, next to the long-abandoned Roman fort of Brocavum.
-Brougham Castle saw action in the wars between England and Scotland, and was captured by the Scots.
+Brougham Castle is situated in a beautiful, but defensive, spot on the south bank of the river Eamont, next to the long-abandoned Roman fort of Brocavum.
+The fortress saw action in the wars between England and Scotland, and was captured by the Scots.
 But kings stayed here and it was one of the formidable Lady Anne Clifford's favourite castles - she died here in 1676.
 The ruins are fascinating - impressive and unusual gatehouse - plenty to explore and in spring the stonework is covered in aubrietia.
 A tiny museum displays a couple of Roman grave markers - and at least one was re-used when building the castle.

 The excavation of Fishbourne Roman Palace by Barry Cunliffe in the 1960s caused a sensation.
 It is the largest Roman residence north of the Alps, with the largest collection of in situ mosaics in the UK and the earliest garden discovered so far anywhere in the country.
 The palace dates from the 1st century AD and underwent various alterations in its time until it burnt down in c270AD.
 The first occupant was possibly Togidubnus, a local British pro-Roman tribal chieftain.